Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Far from growing discouraged when [[Obstacles]] manifested, they came consider each one a unique Gift and a marker [[Progress]].

-In fact, over time they discovered that their [[Progress]] was directly proportional to their willingness to forthrightly confront and overcome the [[Obstacles]] that stood in their [[Way]].
+In fact, over time they discovered that their [[Progress]] was directly proportional to their willingness to forthrightly confront and overcome the most difficult Conversations and [[Obstacles]] that stood in their [[Way]].

 The magic in the [[Obstacles]] was that they called forth not only the coordinated [[Work]] required to address them, but they also required that [[The Movement]] *Become* the kind of Body capable of confronting and overcoming such a Challenge.

 The learning and growth did not primarily occur on the bright and sunny days when the Universe was at rest and the wind was at their backs, but when they were forced to grapple together with the most difficult Realities that manifested in the [[Way]], objected to their [[Progress]], and threatened their ruin.

-The full array of Challenges, Obstacles, and Existential Threats they had to overcome will told in other sagas to come.
+The full array of Challenges, Obstacles, and Existential Threats they had to overcome will be told in other sagas to come.

-For now, we will focus on one of the most frightening and daunting episodes; which is the Story of The Giants.
+For now, we will focus on one of the most frightening and daunting episodes; which is the Story of [[The Giants]].

 ### The Giants - Fear and Trembling in The Wilderness

-The further they ventured into [[The Wilderness]], the more Perspective they gained and the clearer they were able to see the dynamics of [[The Caves]] and the [[Meta Crisis]] they were liberating themselves from.
+The further they ventured into [[The Wilderness]], the more Perspective they gained and the clearer they were able to see the dynamics of [[The Caves]] and the [[Meta Crisis]] they were advancing Beyond.

-From inside the Systems of the [[Old World]], it was nearly impossible to see what was happening.
+From inside [[The Caves]] of the [[Old World]], it was nearly impossible to see what was happening.

 However looking back at them from [[Beyond]], things became more clear.

-In fact, the Higher they ascended towards the [[New]], the more clearly they could see back down to specifics and features of the [[Old]] that had kept them and their ancestors imprisoned and enslaved for so many generations.
+In fact, the Higher they ascended up the [[Sacred Mountain]] and towards the [[New]], the more clearly they could see back down to specifics and features of the [[Old]] that had kept them and their ancestors imprisoned and enslaved for so many generations.

 The [[Keepers of The Caves]] had constituted the [[Visible Power Structures]] of the [[Old World]].
 Sometimes they had called themselves Kings, sometimes Presidents, sometimes Prime Ministers, sometimes Pastors, sometimes Priests, sometimes Professors, sometimes Parliament...

-...however as they ventured out [[Deeper]] into [[The Wilderness]], they discovered to their horror that what they actually had been were Puppets.
+...however as they ventured out [[Deeper]] into [[The Wilderness]], they discovered to their horror that what the vast majority of them actually had been were Puppets.

 While at the time the Puppets had seemed intimidating and threatening enough in their own right, a far more intimidating set of [[Invisible Power Structures]] was pulling their strings.

-As [[The Movement]] gathered momentum, the last holdouts began to exit [[The Caves]], and [[The Pioneers]] began to catch glimpses of [[The Promised Land]], there was a moment when the strings connecting the Puppets to their Puppeteers became visible.
+As [[The Movement]] gathered momentum, the last holdouts in [[The Rear]] began to exit [[The Caves]], and [[The Pioneers]] at [[The Vanguard]] began to catch glimpses of [[The Promised Land]], there was a moment when the strings connecting the Puppets to their Puppeteers became visible.

 The strings led all the Way from [[The Caves]], through [[The Wilderness]], and to the boundaries of [[The Promised Land]], which The Pilgrims discovered to their horror was Possessed by [[The Giants]].

-[[The Giants]] were a class of soulless abstractions, who had grown exceedingly powerful by dwelling beyond the Realities of the Old World, and parasitically preying on its inhabitants.
+[[The Giants]] were a class of soulless abstractions, who had grown exceedingly powerful by dwelling beyond the Realities of the Old World, and parasitically preying on its inhabitants from Beyond.

 The [[Invisible Power Structures]] puppeted the [[Keepers of The Caves]] from afar, pulling their strings, feeding them words to speak, and parasitically siphoning off energy, attention, and resources from those held captive in [[The Caves]] they had constructed.